NatronGitHub/openfx-arena/docs/README.md

 ### Creating OpenCL plugins

-The process is more or less the same, but you use the ``OCLPlugin`` template instead.
+The process is more or less the same as for ImageMagick, but you use the ``OCLPlugin`` template instead.
 More documentation will be added in the future.
 It's recommended to use the ``OCLFilter`` plugin to test kernels.
-As always it's recommended to look at existing plugins when you develop your own.
+It's also recommended to look at existing plugins when you develop your own.

 ## About